Contents: Removal ↓ Installation ↓

-Relieve the pressure in the fuel system.
+Relieve pressure in the fuel system.

 Remove the hood.